minchulkim87/mindoc/README.md

 This program converts .py and .sql files into .html documentation files with minimal work on the developer's part.

+(You can also use it to conver .md files to .html files in the same style if you wish)

 The purpose is to minimise the documentation burden.

 Simply write the code as if you would a markdown file with the documentation parts as comment blocks.